Last edit: 07/12/2025

 IEC TS 63394: 2023 – Safety of machinery – Guidelines on functional safety of safety-related control system

-In the Annex J, it is shown a way to tackle safety systems with both High and Low demand Loops.
+In the Annex J, it is shown a way to tackle safety systems with both High and Low demand mode (Mixed Systems).
+The same aproach will also be included in the new edition of IEC 61508-6, that will see the light in 2026.

 CONCLUSIONS: